marun-990012/Room-Mapping-Tool/frontend/README.md

 Room Mapping Tool – Frontend

 The frontend of the Room Mapping Tool is built with React, Leaflet, and Leaflet Draw.
 It provides an interactive UI where users can upload floor plans, draw room boundaries, and manage room data securely using JWT authentication.

-Features
+✨ Features

-User Authentication
+<small>🔐 User Authentication</small>

 Login & Register using JWT authentication.

 Secure access to user-specific floor plans.

-Upload / Select Floor Plan
+<small>🖼️ Upload / Select Floor Plan</small>

 Upload a floor plan image directly to Cloudinary.